+What are Made for Android hearing aids?
 Before Android 10, Android developers were having a bit of a problem with their Made for Android devices.
-They hadn't invested enough time to research, develop and launch hearing aid integration.
+They hadn't invested enough time to research, develop, and launch hearing aid integration.

-Over the last few years, Google has been dedicated to making Android more accessible to the hearing impaired.
+Android is now offering more accessibility and over the last few years, Google has been dedicated to making Android more accessible to the hearing impaired.
 The company launched an app called Sound Amplifier - turning your Android smartphone into a hearing aid.

 All Bluetooth hearing aids are increasing in popularity and becoming more widespread because of this.
 The good news is that due to the rise in demand - Bluetooth hearing aids prices have dropped and are now only a fraction more expensive than traditional devices.

-In 2019 both Resound and Starkey showed innovation by launching Made for Android hearing aids using low energy Bluetooth technology.
+In 2019 both Resound and Starkey showed innovation by launching Made for Android hearing aids using low-energy Bluetooth technology.
 With the streaming done using Bluetooth Low Energy (BLE), both hearing aids and phones can have enough battery power to get through an entire day.

 However, this was only successful on recent Android phones operating with the Android 10 platform - back then it was only Google Pixel 3 and 4 that were compatible, but more and more are becoming available for compatibility.
 The current Made for Android (and iPhone) hearing aids are Starkey Livio, Phonak Marvel, Unitron Discover and Resound Quattro.